dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 localhost:3500/v1.0/invoke/nodeapp.production/method/neworder
 ```

 This is especially useful in cross namespace calls in a Kubernetes cluster.
-Watch this [video](https://youtu.be/LYYV_jouEuA?t=495) for a demo on how to use namespaces with service invocation.
+Watch this video for a demo on how to use namespaces with service invocation.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/LYYV_jouEuA?start=497" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Retries